Danny, the Champion of the World: Summary

-While William recovers from his injury, he and Danny realise Mr. Hazell's annual pheasant shoot is approaching – an event to which he invites aristocrats and county officials from across the district.
+While William recovers from his injury, he and Danny realise Hazell's annual pheasant shoot is approaching – an event to which he invites aristocrats and county officials from across the district.
 Danny and William decide to humiliate Hazell by poaching all the pheasants in the forest just before the event.
 As the local doctor, Doc Spencer, has prescribed sleeping pills for William (which the latter refuses to take), Danny comes up with the idea to soak some raisins until they swell, then sew the contents of the pills into the bait: William names this method "Sleeping Beauty".
 After having successfully drugged and captured 120 pheasants from Hazell's Wood, Danny and William take a taxi driven by fellow poacher Charlie Kinch to the local vicarage, where they hide the pheasants.
 Afterwards, they walk home.

 The next day, the vicar's wife Mrs. Clipstone delivers the sleeping pheasants to William's garage in a specially built baby carriage; however, the pheasants start drunkenly flying and flopping out of the carriage as the soporific wears off.
 During the commotion, Mr. Hazell arrives in a sputtering rage, and confronts Danny, William and Doc Spencer, demanding they give his birds back.
 With the help of Police Sergeant Enoch Samways, Danny and William proceed to shoo the stunned pheasants back towards Hazell's land, knowing full well that Mr. Hazell's Rolls-Royce is in the way with one of its doors left open.
 The drugged birds create a horrible mess with their droppings, and damage the car's paintwork and upholstery with their claws.
 As Mr. Hazell drives off in humiliation, many of the pheasants wake up completely and fly away in the opposite direction from Hazell's property, thus ruining his shooting party.
 Danny is hailed as "the champion of the world" by his father, Doc Spencer and Sgt.
 Samways.

 Doc Spencer finds six pheasants dead from having taken an overdose, so he distributes two each to Sergeant Samways, Mrs. Clipstone, and William.
 Danny and William then walk into town, intending to buy a new oven from Mr. Wheeler to roast their pheasants.
 They also discuss possibly attempting to poach trout from a local stream.

-The book ends with a plea to the child who has just finished reading the story, that when they are grown up with children of their own, they be as “sparky” a parent to them as William was to Danny.
+The book ends with a plea to the child who has just finished reading the story, that when they are grown up with children of their own, they be as "sparky" a parent to them as William was to Danny.